25 Healthy And Easy Buddha Bowl Recipes

 These Vegan Poke Bowls make for a healthy, fresh and light dinner.
 Filled with rice, tofu, and fresh greens like edamame, green apple, and avocados, it’s perfect for when you want something filling and easy to make!

-This easy Mediterranean Buddha Bowl is full of classic Mediterranean ingredients like cucumbers, hummus, and Kalamata olives.
+These easy Greek Power Bowls are full of classic Mediterranean ingredients like cucumbers, chickpeas, and Kalamata olives.
 Add any grains, veggies, and plant-based protein and you’re good to go!

 7. Easy Chipotle Sofritas